salesforce-heroku-workshops/enterprise-java-developer/index.md

 You can see the status for the web process from the `Procfile` by expanding the application in the `My Heroku Applications` view.

+To see the application details:
-Double-click on the application in the `My Heroku Applications` view to see the details about the application.
+1. In the `My Heroku Applications` view select the context menu for the application
+2. Select `App Info`

 By default the application runs on one Dyno.
 You can allocate (i.e. scale) as many Dynos as you want to the application's processes.
 To scale the web process to five dynos:

-1. *** TODO: Waiting on Eclipse Plugin Feature ***
+1. In the `My Heroku Applications` view select the context menu for the application
+2. Select `Scale`
+3. In the `Scale to` field enter `5`
+4. Select `Ok`

 Collaborators can be added to an application in order to allow other developers access to push changes and manage the application.
 To add a collaborator to the application: